Written by: Jimmy Black of Snail Trail 4×4

-All four support plates (I) are equal, height, length, width and cutouts.
-Place one of the plates into each the mounting slots.
+All four support plates (I) are equal, height, length, width, and cutouts.
+Place one of the plates into each of the mounting slots.
 The cut out will go around the silicone tubes.
 The plates will fill the gap for the brackets.

 STEP 5: Installing Brackets (E-H)

 The brackets are labeled A, B, C with A being the closest to the front and C being the furthest back, and D or P represent Driver side or Passenger side.
 Thus A-D would be the furthest to the front driver side, and C-P would be the furthest to the back passenger side.

 Install the brackets B-D (E), C-D (G), B-P (F) and C-P (H) with a washer (L) and bolt (M).
 Use a 13mm socket to place the bracket into position loosely.
 Leave each bracket loose to help with bolting the rack on in the next step.

 The Brackets A-D (C) and A-P (D) are installed after placing rack on the brackets